Ad Code

 displayPrice(100)

-def funnew(func): #this will contain new features and old features both
+def funnew(func): # adds new + old features

 return func